Tomek4861/UniversityTimetableOptimizer/README.md

 Using the blacklisting feature you can easily avoid classes with lecturers you don't like, or classes that are too early or too late for you.

+## Limitations

+- The application is designed for students at the Wroclaw University of Science and Technology.
+- The application relies entirely on the USOS API, which may occasionally be unavailable.

 ## Contributions